 Temaki Sushi – Kitsilano.
 Everyone in Vancouver has a go-to sushi place, and this is our family’s sushi hang-out.
 Temaki offers great value, fresh fish and speedy service.
 It’s always bustling, and reservations are highly recommended.

-Speaking of Whistler, here’s our list of best restaurants to eat with kids in Whistler.
+Heading to Whistler?
+Here’s our list of the best restaurants to eat with kids in Whistler.

 Pin for Later

 This list is only a beginning.
 We’d love to hear about your favorites!